sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/troubleshoot.md

 - GCP: `kubectl create clusterrolebinding cluster-admin-binding --clusterrole cluster-admin --user $YOUR_EMAIL`

-### `kubectl get pv` shows no Persistent Volumes, and/or `kubectl get events` shows a `Failed to provision volume with StorageClass "default"` error.
+### `kubectl get pv` shows no Persistent Volumes, and/or `kubectl get events` shows a `Failed to provision volume with StorageClass "sourcegraph"` error.

-Check that a storage class named "default" exists via:
+Check that a storage class named "sourcegraph" exists via:

 ```bash
 kubectl get storageclass